dancer1325/linux/Documentation/admin-guide/sysctl/user.rst

 ------------------------------------------------------------------------------

-This file contains the documentation for the sysctl files in /proc/sys/user.

-The files in this directory can be used to override the default limits on the number of namespaces and other objects that have per user per user namespace limits.

-The primary purpose of these limits is to stop programs that malfunction and attempt to create a ridiculous number of objects, before the malfunction becomes a system wide problem.
-It is the intention that the defaults of these limits are set high enough that no program in normal operation should run into these limits.
+* goal
+    * "/proc/sys/user"'s sysctl files

+* "/proc/sys/user"'s sysctl files
+    * uses
+        * override the default limits on
+            * # of namespaces / per-user
+            * # other objects / per-user, per user namespace
+    * Reason of the existence of these limits: 🧠stop programs /
+        * malfunction (creating a ridiculous number of objects) | BEFORE -- becomes a -- system wide problem 🧠
+    * previous default limits
+        * high enough / NO program -- should run into -- these limits

-The creation of per user per user namespace objects are charged to the user in the user namespace who created the object and verified to be below the per user limit in that user namespace.
+* creation of per user per user namespace objects -- are charged to the --

-The creation of objects is also charged to all of the users who created user namespaces the creation of the object happens in (user namespaces can be nested) and verified to be below the per user limits in the user namespaces of those users.

-This recursive counting of created objects ensures that creating a user namespace does not allow a user to escape their current limits.

-Currently, these files are in /proc/sys/user:
+    * user | user namespace /
+        * created the object &
+        * verified / < default per user limit | that user namespace
+    * ALL users / created user namespaces /
+        * verified / < per user limits | user namespaces of those users

+* TODO:

 max_cgroup_namespaces
 =====================